-Alcohol: Many characters, including Christian missionaries in France, drink alcoholic beverages.
+Notes: Alcohol: Many characters, including Christian missionaries in France, drink alcoholic beverages.
 Ev no longer drinks because of the way his past alcohol intake nearly destroyed his family.
 He also saw how alcohol abuse contributed to the death of his younger sister.

 Smoking: A few characters, including Katy Lynn and Silvano, smoke cigars or cigarettes.